-Sometimes choosing an education specialization is more complicated than just picking a grade level or group of students.
-If your goals include moving into an administration role, consider a specialization that prioritizes educational organization management, budgeting, program development and assessment, and planning.
-These specializations often focus on learning about different educational models, federal and state regulations, leadership strategies, accreditation, and monitoring and evaluating academic goals and outcomes.
+Sometimes choosing an education concentration is more complicated than just picking a grade level or group of students.
+If your goals include moving into an administration role, consider a concentration that prioritizes educational organization management, budgeting, program development and assessment, and planning.
+These concentrations often focus on learning about different educational models, federal and state regulations, leadership strategies, accreditation, and monitoring and evaluating academic goals and outcomes.

 Are you interested in designing educational materials and teaching tools?

-While all teachers must understand how to design class materials and assignments, there are specializations that focus more exclusively on curriculum development and program design.
-If you're interested in learning more about how to plan courses in conjunction with institutional or state goals, or want to move into a position where curriculum development is a main responsibility, you may consider one of these specializations.
+While all teachers must understand how to design class materials and assignments, there are concentrations that focus more exclusively on curriculum development and program design.
+If you're interested in learning more about how to plan courses in conjunction with institutional or state goals, or want to move into a position where curriculum development is a main responsibility, you may consider one of these concentrations.

 Assess Your Current Strengths and Experience

-Some options for specializations with an education degree include:
+Some options for concentrations with an education degree include: